Public art outdoor

 Art&Décoration magazine, January 2010

-16 meters high painting, European district, Brussels ©
+16 meters high painting ©

 “Guillaume Bottazzi does not confine himself simply to rounding off the corners of the buildings he covers; his creations use a glazing technique transposed on a large scale to obtain effects of transparency, a play of light and shadow in which the gaze loses itself.”